-Let students know that they will be returning to these questions often as they read texts related to performance-enhancing drugs.
+Let students know that they will be returning to these questions often as they read texts related to terrorism.
 Emphasize that their task in this argumentation unit is not simply to answer them, but rather to use them as a stimulus for reading and discussion.
-Thinking about these question as they read, analyze, and discuss will eventually lead them to a perspective on the use of PEDs, and finally to a position about the use of PEDs from which they can build an evidence-based argument.
+Thinking about these question as they read, analyze, and discuss will eventually lead them to a perspective on terrorism, and finally to a position about current decisions in light of the 9/11 attacks from which they can build an evidence-based argument.